 The substance is a cannabinoid derived from the cannabis plant.
 It has grown in popularity as a legal, lighter strain of cannabis that can be used to reduce stress and anxiety, and induce calming effects.

-Standard Dose was founded by Anthony Saniger, who collaborated with architects from SR Projects to design the store.
+Standard Dose was founded by Anthony Saniger, who collaborated with SR Projects and Tuna Architecture to design the store.
 It also includes spaces for daily yoga and meditation classes, educational workshops, and spa services to complement the produce.

 Prior to the renovation, the space featured rough finishes like exposed concrete floors and brickwork walls.